CrowdStrike/glide-core/CONTRIBUTING.md

 1. Generate a Figma [personal access token](https://help.figma.com/hc/en-us/articles/8085703771159-Manage-personal-access-tokens).
 1. `FIGMA_TOKEN=<token> pnpm start:production:figma`

-### Translations and static strings
+### Localization

-Most of the text we render is provided by the consumer directly; however, we do have a few cases where we have static strings in place.
+Most of the strings our components render are provided by consumers and should be translated by them.
-In particular, static strings are helpful for screenreaders so that our components can provide additional context for accessibility.
+But we do have some internal strings, largely for screenreaders, that require translation.

-The process for adding static strings is as follows:
+To localize a string:

 1. Update the type definition at [`src/library/localize.ts`](https://github.com/CrowdStrike/glide-core/blob/main/src/library/localize.ts) to include your new string.
 1. Add the new string directly to [`src/translations/en.ts`](https://github.com/CrowdStrike/glide-core/blob/main/src/translations/en.ts).
 This is what will be used in code.